-The five elected officers of the Senate (chair, vice chair, secretary, treasurer, and past presiding chair); the four policy committee chairs (Educational Policy, Academic Faculty Affairs, Joint Committee on Student Interests, and Professional Affairs committees); and the parliamentarian ex officio shall comprise the membership of the Steering Committee.
+The four elected officers of the Senate (chair, vice chair/secretary, treasurer and past presiding chair); the four policy committee chairs (Educational Policy, Academic Faculty Affairs, Joint Committee on Student Interests, and Professional Affairs committees); the state senator; and the parliamentarian ex officio shall comprise the membership of the Steering Committee.

 - a.
 To receive and prepare agenda items for the Senate and Faculty meetings. - b.
 To act on matters referred to it by the Senate. - c.
 To identify and initiate proposals for Senate action. - d.
-To act for the Faculty Senate during periods when the College is not in session and it is not possible to call a Senate meeting, with such action to be reported to the Senate at the earliest opportunity.
+To act for the Faculty Senate during periods when the university is not in session and it is not possible to call a Senate meeting, with such action to be reported to the Senate at the earliest opportunity.